Illinois Electrocution Lawyer FAQs

 - Try your case to a jury if the insurance company refuses to settle for the full value of your claim

-To choose the best Illinois electrocution accident lawyer for your case, you need to find an attorney who has these qualities:
+To choose the best Illinois electrocution lawyer for your case, you need to find an attorney who has these qualities:

-- Real experience with electric shock injury and electrical death cases – For your case in Illinois, you want an electrocution accident lawyer who has real experience with actually litigating these cases – not someone who claims to be this type of attorney in their advertisements and commercials but has never tried a case to verdict or successfully negotiated a multi-million-dollar settlement.
+- Real experience with electric shock injury and electrical death cases – For your case in Illinois, you want an electrocution lawyer who has real experience with actually litigating these cases – not someone who claims to be this type of attorney in their advertisements and commercials but has never tried a case to verdict or successfully negotiated a multi-million-dollar settlement.

 - Specialization – Specialization is key.
 You want an attorney who specializes exclusively in helping people like you who have been injured or lost a loved one in an electrical shock incident.
 He or she will know the “ins and outs” of these cases, the hard-to-find statutes, rules, and regulations that will prove the responsible parties are liable, and the traps and easy-to-miss requirements that can destroy a case.
 You want an attorney who can honestly say “This is all I do,” not a “This is one of more than a dozen things I spread myself thin trying to do.”